 If you’re in an area prone to sever wind, make sure your gutters and downspouts include straps to hold them in place.

 Inspect the seals around vents and other roof apparatus to make sure they’re sealed properly.
 Use flashing cement to seal any gaps that might be visible.
 You may need to replace the flashing if its been badly damaged or deteriorated, or if you can move your vents back and forth.

 If you have a storm with large hail stones, contact your insurance company about having the roof inspected, even if you can’t see any easily visible damage.

 The Best Way to Avoid Major Roof Issues

 You should bring in a professional commercial roof repair contractor if you think that there could be some concerns after an inspection.
 The commercial roofing contractor can also help you determine the remaining estimated lifespan of your roof, the roof’s general existing condition and help you develop a maintenance plan moving forward.

 Regular inspections and maintenance is the best way to avoid major roof issues and help your roof sustain extreme weather conditions.
-Regular maintenance will also prolong your roof’s lifespan, and a lot of times, allow you to repair your roof instead of replacing it when issues pop up, saving you a lot of money.
+Regular maintenance will also prolong your roof’s lifespan.
+This may allow you to repair your roof instead of replacing it when issues pop up, saving you a lot of money.
 How often you should have your roof inspected depends on several factors like age, recent weather events, foot traffic on your roof, and any type of conditions that may have been uncovered in past inspections.
-Normally, you should schedule your roof to be inspected twice per year, in the spring and fall, to ensure that they're not being forgotten in your day to day life.
+Your roof should be inspected twice per year, in the spring and fall, to ensure that it’s not being forgotten.